hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.86/node/guide-using-a-hoprd-node.md

 title: Guide using a hoprd node
 ---

-We will provide you an example, how simply you can use hoprd.
+We will provide you an example on how to use `hoprd`.
 Provided example is just a one scenario which you can follow.
 There are no strict rules how to use `hoprd`.

 :::caution Warning